ashwini165/ProdTimer/README.md

 This design chooses Hierarchical Timing Wheels implementation.

 **Further improvement:**
-1. TimerID: Time is 32 bit, monotonically increasing.
-For long running timers, Timer ID may collide.
-A separate TimerID generator to generate unique IDs should be used
+1. TimerID: Timer ID is 32 bit, monotonically increasing number.
+For long running timers, Timer IDs may collide.
+A separate Timer ID generator to generate unique IDs should be used.
 2. Timer slots are allocated and deallocated on heap.
 As an improvement Timer slots should be acquired from a pool of timer slots.
-A precreted pool will also solve the uniqure TimerID,
+A pre-created pool will also solve the uniqure Timer ID.
-3. This design chooses Hierarchical Timing Wheel, Time.cpp should choose using policy class to choose appropriate implementation
+3. This design chooses Hierarchical Timing Wheel.
+Timer.cpp should choose using policy class appropriate implementation Approch 1 or Approch 2.
 4. Worker thread is fixed.
-It should use a worker pool instead for improved concurrency.
+We should use worker pool for improved concurrency.
-5. Sleep as Tick or Select() as Tick.
+5. Sleep() as Tick or Select() as Tick.
 Select is stable and used since many year.
 Sleep precision depends on platform.